mapbender/mapbender-documentation/en/functions/backend/source.rst

 Sources
 =======

-With Sources, you can register OGC WMS services in version 1.1.1 and 1.3.0 in Mapbender.
+With Sources, you can register OGC WMS and OGC WMTS/TMS services in version 1.1.1 and 1.3.0 in Mapbender.

 Further information about the registration process of services and their usage in Mapbender applications is available in the `Quickstart document <../../quickstart.html#loading-web-map-services>`_.